Malbec Grape Variety: A Voyage of Rediscovery

 Nevertheless, the finest Gamay wines have long emanated from Haut Beaujolais.
 The grape has a great affinity with the granite and sandy terroir that defines the sub-zone, leading to more structured, aromatic, and complex red wines.
 Beaujolais Villages’ appellation encompasses over 35 communes in the northern half of the sector.
 These pretty villages have been awarded the right to a superior designation due to the consistently higher quality of their wines.
 They represent the finest value in Beaujolais today.

 Yet they do not present the pinnacle of achievement with the Gamay grape.
-Nestled in the beautiful wooded hills of Haut Beaujolais are ten crus; villages that are considered to make the region’s most profound and long-lived red wines.
-Unsurprisingly, much is made of the terroir in this part of Burgundy; volcanic schist and sandy granite with various aspects and topsoils, ensuring that no two crus ever taste the same.
+Nestled in the beautiful wooded hills of Haut Beaujolais are ten crus villages that are considered to make the region’s most profound and long-lived red wines.
+Unsurprisingly, much is made of the terroir in this part of Burgundy: volcanic schist and sandy granite with various aspects and topsoils, ensuring that no two crus ever taste the same.
 They crus are: Saint-Amour; Julienas; Chenas; Moulin-a-Vent; Fleurie; Chiroubles; Morgon; Brouilly; Cote de Brouilly, and Regnie.

 Do we have a favorite?
 It isn’t easy to choose between them, although the signature aromas of strawberry, mint, and vanilla that define all good Fleurie are quite irresistible.
 However, if you seek a more weighty and structured interpretation of the Gamay grape, then Julienas, Morgon, and Moulin-a-Vent should be your first port of call.
 Chiroubles is renowned for producing light and bracing wines with ripe acidity, while Saint-Amour trades grippy tannin for beautiful aromatics and an accessible structure.

 In one sense, it is a shame that such wonderful wines will probably never be taken as seriously by oenophiles as the Pinot Noirs of the Cote d’Or.
 Undoubtedly, the Nouveau phenomenon did real damage, yet Beaujolais has made a concerted effort to repair its reputation in the 21st century.
 The region is now brimming with exceptional Gamay wines that often cost less than a good village, Gevrey-Chambertin or Chambolle-Musigny.
 Moreover, investment from the wider Burgundy region continues to pour into Beaujolais as land prices remain affordable.
-As a result, it is comparatively rare to encounter a collector that idolizes the majestic red wines of the Beaujolais Crus.
+As a result, it is comparatively rare to encounter a collector who idolizes the majestic red wines of the Beaujolais Crus.
 But it is even rarer to encounter a poorly-made or overpriced example of the genre.

 If you would like us to customize an exclusive luxury tour, contact us and let us know your travel plans.
 We offer luxury food and wine tours for private groups of a mininium two guests.
 In addition, all of our private, chauffeured tours are available year-round upon request.